 - The Naval Postgraduate School (NPS)

 - USAF Air University Air Command and Staff College

 Because of the demanding nature of Naval Nuclear Propulsion Program and the magnitude of the responsibilities members will take on from a young age, requirements to become a candidate and join NUPOC are stringent.
 The NUPOC program is open to both men and women.

 - Be a U.S. citizen (dual citizens must renounce non-US citizenship)

-- Be at least 19 years of age and less than 29 years of age at the time of commissioning—waivers up to 31 years of age for select jobs may be available
+- Be at least 19 years of age and less than 29 years of age at the time of commissioning—waivers up to 31 years of age are considered on a case-by-case basis

 - Meet any additional physical standards of the Navy